brettjouwstra/CLI-Bookmarks/README.md

 ### Examples

-Running `python main.py add https://google.com` produces the output shown
+Running `python main.py add https://google.com` produces the output shown.
+Notice that after providing the URL it'll ask if you want provide any tags?
+If "no," just press enter and "None" will saved.

 ![image1](cli-add.png)